-The course includes three parts.
-The first part covers C programming and then uses C to explore basic data structures and algorithms, while the second part covers C++ programming and then uses C++ to explore more advanced data structures and algorithms.
-The third part covers systems programming in the UNIX environment.
-A tentative list of topics for each part is included below.
+The course includes four parts.
+The first two parts cover procedural programming in C and then use C to explore basic algorithms and data structures, while the second two parts cover multi-paradigm programming in C++ and then use C++ to explore more algorithms and data structures.
+A list of topics for each part is included below.
 The exact topics covered in the course are subject to change based on student progress and interest.